oinume/tomahawk/docs/en/index.rst

 tomahawk enables following 3 things.

 * Executes a command into many remote hosts
-* Copy files to many remote hosts
+* Copy local files to many remote hosts
 * Copy files from remote hosts to local

 Executes a command into many remote hosts